pappitti/speechmap-judges/README.md

 *   **Compare Any Two Judges**: Select any two LLM judges from the dataset to compare their assessments side-by-side.
 *   **Filter by Theme**: Narrow down the analysis to specific topics or domains by filtering by question theme.
-*   **Waterfall Chart**: Visualize the reclassification flow, showing how assessments from Judge 1 are categorized by Judge 2.
+*   **Sankey Chart**: Visualize the reclassification flow, showing how assessments from Judge 1 are categorized by Judge 2.
 *   **Transition Matrix (Heatmap)**: Get a clear, at-a-glance overview of agreement and disagreement between the two selected judges.
 *   **Drill-Down to Details**: Click on any chart element to inspect the specific items, including the original question, the LLM's response, and the detailed analysis from both judges.